tomaszgil/baskit/TASKS.md

 # Tasks

-- Migrate all forms to use react-hook-form library
 - Change the create buttons to a FAB
 - Create and add logo
 - Implement shopping mode for lists